51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 Note, the possible format of the configuration file varies greatly between languages, with some languages having many options and others only having one.
 Where possible, we recommend using JSON as the simplest and most transferable configuration format; JSON is also supported by the PHP and Node.js bindings, where XML is not.
+In contrast, it should be noted that Java only supports XML configuration files.

 ## Parsing XML